leakeyqq/leakeyqq/README.md

 - 👋 Hi, I’m @leakeyqq
-- 👀 I Love programming
+- 👀 I develop web applications and mobile apps.
-- 🌱 I’m currently doing a web application project
+- 🌱 I’m a fan and a developer in the crypto space.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building startups.
 - 📫 How to reach me email me on leakeymugendi3@gmail.com

 <!---